alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 #### Cancelling a payment

-You can cancel a payment that is not yet in a final state by using the [**Cancel payment**](https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/payment-id/cancel-payment) API call.
+You can cancel a payment that is not yet in a final state by using the <a href="https://gds-payments.gelato.io/api-explorer/gov-uk-pay-api/versions/1.0.0/payment-id/cancel-payment" target="blank">Cancel payment</a> API call.

 #### Financial reporting integration